CURRENCIES: Euro Jumps To 5-month High In French Election Relief Rally

 Investors had feared a "nightmare" scenario (http://www.marketwatch.com/story/here-are-3-things-the-french-election-could-do-to-the-euro-2017-04-21) in which Le Pen and far-left candidate Jean Luc Melenchon -- both euroskeptics -- would come out on top in Sunday's ballot, with one of them emerging as France's next president after the second round on May 7.
 However, with almost all the votes counted, Macron had won 23.9% of the vote and Le Pen was second with 21.4%, followed by Melenchon and conservative candidate François Fillon at just shy of 20% each.

 The euro jumped to an intraday high of $1.0901, up from $1.0727 late Friday in New York.
 That was the highest trading level for the shared currency since November, according to FactSet data.
-In early European trade, the shared currency had slipped back to $1.0867.
+More recently, the shared currency had slipped back to $1.0853, still up on Friday's levels.

 Continue Reading Below